 This is the ULTIMATE way to relax on Renaissance Private Island, and I think it was worth every penny.

-(Speaking of pennies, the cabana we rented runs $200+ tax during the low season, which I think is great value.
-In high season, though, prices will be going up to close to $500 for some of the cabanas, which may only be worth it if you're traveling with friends and can split the cost.)
+(Speaking of pennies, the cabana we rented runs $425+ tax during the low season.
+In high season, though, prices do go up for some of the cabanas.
+They can all hold 4 or 6 people.)

 These cabanas do sell out in advance, so I recommend booking as early as you can!

-All in all, we enjoyed our stay at the Renaissance Aruba Resort & Casino.
+All in all, we enjoyed our stay at the Renaissance Wind Creek Aruba Resort.
 The hotels are laid-back and clean, and the service is good.
 The on-site restaurants are quality (though I do recommend exploring a bit of Oranjestad for food, too!), the beds are comfy, and the pool areas at both hotels are nicely laid out and clean.

 I like that the hotels offer an experience for everyone, whether you're traveling with kids, friends, or maybe on a honeymoon or anniversary trip.